 We have a looked after children nurse in the service to ensure all looked after children have regular annual health and dental assessments and access to health services to promote their health and wellbeing.
 There is also a specialist CAMHS service to ensure those who are most vulnerable receive prompt and appropriate support for their mental health needs.

-THE YOUTH LEADERSHIP BOARD/CHILDREN IN CARE COUNCIL
+THE YOUTH LEADERSHIP BOARD/POSITIVE JOURNEYS COUNCIL